wojdeb/carRentalApp/README.md

 # carRentalApp

 A backend of application of car rental company.
-There is a several REST endpoint as add client and car, obtain client list and car list, editing, removing, renting and returning a cars.
+There are a several REST endpoint as add client and car, obtain client list and car list, editing, removing, renting and returning a cars.
 REST API documentation is available on a shared swagger docs, which is available under "localhost:8080/swagger-ui.html" - also link is provided on the landing page.

 ## Instructions